goforanna/mappingfoundations/README.md

 If you do not have experience or basic knowledge of the following workshops, you may want to look into those before you start with Introduction to Mapping:

 - [Data Literacies](https://github.com/DHRI-Curriculum/data-literacies) (recommended) In order to have a better understanding of the data formats we handle in this workshop, if you don't already have a foundational understanding of data formats and types, you can start by walking through our Data Literacies workshop.
-- [Install QGIS](https://github.com/DHRI-Curriculum/install/blob/main/sections/qgis.md) (required) To complete this workshop you will need to install QGIS.
-Step by step installation instructions are available here.

 ### Ethical Considerations